-Pro forma net tangible book value per share after this offering is determined by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of Class A common stock deemed to be outstanding, after giving effect to the Reorganization Transactions, including this offering and the application of the proceeds from this offering as described in "Use of Proceeds," and the Assumed Redemption.
-Our pro forma net tangible book value as of September 30, 2017 after this offering would have been approximately \$\\$ million, or \$\\$ per share of Class A common stock.
-This amount represents an immediate increase in pro forma net tangible book value of \$\\$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$\\$ per share to new investors purchasing shares of Class A common stock in this offering.
+Pro forma net tangible book value per share after this offering is determined by subtracting from net worth the amount of intangible assets and then dividing the difference by the number of shares of Class A common stock deemed to be outstanding, after giving effect to the Reorganization Transactions, including this offering and the application of the proceeds from this offering as described in "Use of Proceeds," and the Assumed Redemption.
+Our pro forma net tangible book value as of March 31, 2018 after this offering would have been a deficit of approximately \$52.1 million, or (\$2.06) per share of Class A common stock.
+This amount represents an immediate increase in pro forma net tangible book value of \$5.27 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$15.06 per share to new investors purchasing shares of Class A common stock in this offering.
 We determine dilution by subtracting the pro forma net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of Class A common stock.
 The following table illustrates this dilution: